ArihantTiwari/Eclipsing-Binaries/Install_Instructions/Install.md

     which python

-Now that we have a Python environment for this workshop, let's install packages that we need.
+Now that we have a Python environment for this project, let's install packages that we need.
 First we want to install `numpy` through conda so that it is compiled with MKL/BLAS so that we can parallelize linear algebra operations.

     conda install numpy scipy astropy matplotlib

+To update your python packages in conda, run:

+    conda update -y --all

+## Jupyter Notebook

+We will be using Interactive Python Notebooks (ipynb) for the majority of our project.
+You can use Jupyter notebook to run ipynb notebooks.
+You can also use _Spyder_ or _VSCode_ for this purpose but I have felt that Jupyter Notebooks are more intutive.

+Jupyter Notebooks are automatically installed on Anaconda by default.

+To run the notebook in conda (remember to activate ksp environment before running jupyter):

+    jupyter-notebook

+Additionally, you can install some set of extensions for your jupyter notebook to have more functionality and to improve your coding experience.
+To install jupyter nbextensions, find the instructions here: https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html

 ## PHOEBE

 <img align="left" src="http://phoebe-project.org/logos/logo_release_23.svg" width="120">